roytang/blog/content/post/2005/02/books-abnkkbsknplako-by-bob-ong.md

 ### Comment by aira &quot;BOB&quot; ong on 2008-02-01 22:07:20 +0000
 THaNK you sa lahat ng tumangkilik nito kahit na merong mga nagagalit.
 And I am

-really feel sorry for them&#8230;.
+really feel sorry for them... .

 ### Comment by aira &quot;BOB&quot; ong on 2008-02-01 22:08:55 +0000
 And anyway, I am not a teacher yet!!!
 I'm 16 going to be 17 next